wedodge89/bamazon/README.md

 Next, the user selects a quantity of the product to purchase.
 Again, tests are run to ensure that a valid number that is less than or equal to the amount is stock is selected.

-Finally, the user is asked if they wish to continue shopping on Bamazon.
-If yes (default), the process starts over.
-Otherwise, the application closes.
+Before finalizing the purchase and updating the database, a final prompt asks the user to confirm the total purchase, including product name, quantity, unit cost, and total cost.